 Top media, contributor & registered user

-A list of the top media arranges all the media uploaded into your portal in order of the views it received, most to least.
-This gives you a look into your most popular videos and you can analyze why it did so well and how you can design other videos to be similarly received.
+EnterpriseTube allows users to view a list of the top media in order of the views it received, most to least.
+This gives you a look into your most popular videos, and you can analyze why they performed so well and how you can design other videos to be similarly received.
 It could be because of an attention-grabbing title, an eye-catching thumbnail, or just a popular subject matter that more people are interested in.

-Another list of top media arranges the media in order of most interactions – likes, favorites, comments, shares and downloads – which gives you a look into which of the videos was the most engaging.
-Users could be engaged by the subject of the video, its delivery or a multitude of other factors that you can evaluate based on this statistic.
+Another list of top media arranges the media in order of most interactions – likes, favorites, comments, shares, and downloads – which gives a look into which of the videos was the most engaging.
+Users could be engaged by the subject of the video, its delivery, or a multitude of other factors.

-Similarly, a list of top contributors simply shows which contributors uploaded the most videos in your portal and top registered users shows which users showed the most interest in the content.
+Similarly, a list of top contributors simply shows which contributors uploaded the most videos in your portal, and top registered users show which users showed the most interest in the content.

 Media summary

-A media summary table gives an overview of each video in terms of impressions, views, completions and time played.
-You can use this table to sort the data in ascending or descending order and analyze the different ratios, such as impressions to views or views to completions to evaluate the performance of your video or portal.
+In the media summary table, users can get an overview of each video in terms of impressions, views, completions, and time played.
+You can use this table to sort the data in ascending or descending order and analyze the different ratios, such as impressions to views or views to completions, to evaluate the performance of your video or portal.

 User summary

-With the user activity summary table, that shows the impressions, views, completions and time played of individual users, you’ll be able to gauge which of your users had the best and the worst experience with the portal by analyzing similar ratios as in media summary.
+The user activity summary table in EnterpriseTube shows the impressions, views, completions, and time played by individual users.
+Using this, users can gauge which of their viewers had the best and the worst experience with the portal by analyzing similar ratios as in media summary.

 Just as with media summary, you can view the table in terms of interactivity as well and see which of your users was most engaged with the portal media.